jtyr/ansible-yaml_inventory/README.md

       elasticsearch:
         # Hosts of the aws-dev-elk-elasticsearch group
         :hosts:
+          # Hosts with variables
           - elk01: { ansible_host: 192.168.1.11 }
           - elk02: { ansible_host: 192.168.1.12 }
           - elk03: { ansible_host: 192.168.1.13 }
-        # Vars for the aws-dev-elk-elasticsearch group
-        :vars:
-          ansible_user: ansible
       kibana:
+        # Hosts of the aws-dev-elk-kibana group
         :hosts:
-          - elk04:
-              ansible_host: 192.168.1.14
-    pulp:
-      :hosts:
-        - pulp01
-      :groups:
-        # List of additional groups where the hosts will be added
+          # Host with no variables
-        - template-pulp
+          - elk04
-  qa:
-  stg:
-  prd:
 ```

 The same like above but with YAML reference: